-- 1. Electronic Handbooks (e-Handbooks) are available on the Districts website: http://ehandbooks.dadeschools.net/ehome.asp?Page=Main.
+- 1. Electronic Handbooks (e-Handbooks) are available on the Districts website: https://ehandbooks.dadeschools.net/ehome.asp?Page=Main.
 This website provides numerous resources for principals, teachers, parents, and students. - 2.
 Opening of Schools Procedures and Schedules Manual is published and disseminated every July by District/School Operations.
 This manual outlines for administrators the procedures required for the reopening of schools in the fall.
-Website: http://ehandbooks.dadeschools.net/ehome.asp?Page=Main. - 3.
-M-DCPS Electronic Staff Handbook provides information on School Board rules, labor contracts, Florida State statutes, Florida Board of Education policies, and M-DCPS rules within the district.
+Refer to Weekly Briefing 41801. - 3.
+M-DCPS Electronic Staff Handbook provides information on labor contracts, Florida State statutes, Florida Board of Education.
 The purpose of this document is to promote uniformity at all work locations by providing all employees with the same generic information.
 Each employee must be provided with a copy of the handbook.
 The employee's signature is required to acknowledge receipt and review of the information.
-This handbook is available on the following website: http://ehandbooks.dadeschools.net/ehome.asp?Page=Main.
+This handbook is available on the following website: http:/ehandbooks.dadeschools.net/ehome.asp?Page=Main.
 Printed copies of this handbook will also need to be made available at various strategic locations within each school. - 4.
 Staff/Faculty Manual is a school-site manual developed on a yearly basis at each Adult Education Center and/or Technical College, delineating information concerning the daily operational procedures of the center.
 Each employee's signature is required to acknowledge receipt and review of this information. - 5.
 Code of Conduct for Adult/Postsecondary Students has been developed to assist adult students, teachers, and school administrators to maximize students' potential for learning and to foster positive interpersonal relations.
 The code of conduct includes the following: - Grounds for disciplinary actions - Procedures for taking disciplinary action - Responsibilities and rights of students